pitluga/supply_drop/README.md

 There are several variables that can be overriden to change how supply_drop works:

+    set :puppet_source, '.'

+defines the base directory containing your puppet configs that will be rsynced to teh servers.

-    set :puppet_target, '/tmp/supply_drop'
+    set :puppet_destination, '/tmp/supply_drop'

-defines where on the server the puppet configurations are synced to.
+defines where on the server the puppet configuration files are synced to.

     set :puppet_command, 'puppet'